 The art in this show encompasses Rebecca’s love for mixed media collage, photography, the figure, abandoned spaces, the nature of time and the natural world.
 As with the layers she often weaves into a photographic composition, the mixed media collages are layered upon a variety of surfaces.
 There are photographs transferred onto metal or paper surfaces, collage, wire, and cold wax medium included.
 The art in this show encompasses relief and three-dimensional sculpture as another path of storytelling, as well as photography and collage.
 Maybe because she was an art teacher for many years, Rebecca loves using a variety of materials to tell a story.
 This show has a variety of media and imagery, but she hopes you will see the thread of storytelling throughout each image.

-There will be descriptions on the walls alongside the art in the gallery describing the process of creating specific pieces and Rebecca will be at FCCA on Saturday, January 9th from 12 pm to 2 pm to meet you and discuss the art if you’d like to stop by.
+There will be descriptions on the walls alongside the art in the gallery describing the process of creating specific pieces.
 There will be no First Friday reception due to Covid and First Friday falls on a holiday in January, so the gallery will be closed.